 Parole consideration

-Offenders can be released on parole in one of two ways: on a State Parole Authority (SPA) order or a statutory parole order (court-imposed).
+Offenders can be released on parole in one of two ways: on a State Parole Authority order or a statutory parole order (court-imposed).

 While the law states every eligible inmate must be considered for parole, it doesn't mean offenders are automatically released by the State Parole Authority at the end of the non-parole period.

-When an inmate is listed for parole consideration, the SPA holds a closed meeting.
-It is called a closed meeting because only the five members of the panel take part in the process.
-Inmates and their legal representatives do not attend closed meetings.
+It is called a private meeting because only the five members of the panel take part in the process.
+Inmates and their legal representatives do not attend these meetings.

 The process of deciding whether to grant or refuse parole is complex and a large amount of material for each offender is read and evaluated by panel members.